Binary Search Algorithm Code Template

 }

-Thus, two ways of implementing the binary search for the right boundary are completed.
-In fact, unifying the "search interval" to be closed at both ends is easier to remember, don't you think?
+At this point, the two implementations of binary search for finding the right boundary are complete.
+In fact, unifying the "search interval" to be closed at both ends is easier to remember, isn't it?

 IV.
 Logical Unification